NakamotoInstitute/nakamotoinstitute.org/content/library/contract-language.en.md

                         payment
 </pre>

-<p>"=" sets, for all time (thus <strong>constant</strong>), the number <strong>payment.amount</strong> to the value returned by the function <strong>computeInterest</strong>.
-We could also do more complicated things &ndash; deduct interest for prepayment, or conversely add prepayment penalties, or a wide variety of other conditions.</p>
+"=" sets, for all time (thus **constant**), the number **payment.amount** to the value returned by the function **computeInterest**.
+We could also do more complicated things &ndash; deduct interest for prepayment, or conversely add prepayment penalties, or a wide variety of other conditions.

 <!--
 <p>We can also make <strong>payment</strong> a variable, that is an object whose value could change, and use the function as an <em>invariant condition</em> to make sure the payment is proper is made in the proper amount, using the <strong>==</strong> and <strong>if/else</strong> constructions:</p>